 - Carefully read the letter.
 You need to clearly read it in order to figure out what the purpose of the letter is.
 It could be to simply inform you of any modifications in your tax return, or if you have any outstanding balance due towards the IRS.

 - Respond to the letter in time.
 It is extremely important to send a response to the IRS within the stipulated time.
-This allows you to avoid any penalties or charges against you, and to preserve your appeal rights if you do not agree with the terms of the notice.
+This may allow you to avoid any penalties or charges against you, and to preserve your appeal rights if you do not agree with the terms of the notice.

 Need Legal Representation?
 Get in Touch With Us!